Vyral/base-template/_posts/2021-10-26-the-smartest-way-to-choose-an-investment-property.md

 How do you pick the right investment property?&nbsp; There’s a lot that goes into the decision, but one key factor stands above the rest.&nbsp;

 **Let’s say you have to pick between two properties.** One is a new-build property on the outskirts of the city.
 You can begin renting right away, and it probably doesn’t need too much maintenance for 10 years.
-The other property is older and will need continuous work, but it’s located in the center in the city.
+The other property is older and will need continuous work, but it’s located in the center of the city.
 Which do you choose?&nbsp;

 {% include pullquote.html %}